MandusBorjesson/gesh/README.md

 values in a single place.
 This is perfectly acceptable, but be aware that the above use case will not work for such solutions.

+### Gatekeeping settings
+Some settings may not be relevant unless another setting is also set.
+One example for such a situation is when a system may support a specific piece of hardware, and that hardware has a number of configuration parameters.

+GESH solves this situation through the use of "gatekeeper" settings.
+Gatekeepers shall be boolean in type and when referenced by another setting, the setting will only be fetchable of the gatekeeper is set to `true`.
+If the gatekeeper is unset, not a boolean or set to `false`, the setting is masked from calls to `GetAll` and calling `Get` on the setting will return the error `setting.disabled`. `Set` calls are still allowed, but the setting will not be included in the map passed to the `ISettingApiManager` classes.